MohamedMoaaz/Airline-DWH/README.md

 - Analyzes fare popularity by passenger tier (Gold/Platinum).
 - Tracks revenue impact of fare restrictions and penalties.
 - Evaluates promotion effectiveness (e.g., seasonal discounts).

+# 4. Query Optimization

+GCP was used as the data warehouse solution, leveraging its columnar storage architecture to optimize query performance for analytical workloads.
+A serverless, columnar, and distributed design is provided by GCP’s BigQuery, enabling efficient processing of large datasets.
+Unlike traditional row-based databases, data is stored by columns instead of rows, allowing for faster query execution by retrieving only the required columns rather than scanning entire records.
+Query performance is further enhanced through improved data compression, as similar values within a column are stored more efficiently, reducing storage costs.
+Additionally, automatic indexing, partitioning, and clustering are provided by BigQuery, eliminating the need for manual indexing and optimizing query execution.
+By utilizing columnar storage, faster aggregations, filtering, and analytical queries are ensured, making it well-suited for business intelligence and decision-making processes.

 ## KPIs

 ### todo